optimacros/ui-kit-core/src/components/Menu/readme.md

 | `onClick`   | `Function`         | -       | Callback fired when the menu item clicked.              |

-Ui-kit use rc-menu library for MenuItem.
+Ui-kit using rc-menu library for MenuItem.
 Other props can be viewed at the [link](https://react-component.github.io/menu/)

 ___
 # MenuItemGroup